 You will have to demonstrate to the authorities that you have active coverage.
 Sometimes, you can do this at the scene of the accident.
 Still, you might face arrest or detainment until you can verify coverage and settle.
 This is a frequent occurrence in Mexico, though U.S. drivers often don’t realize it.

 The legal coverage portion of your Mexican car insurance can often help you in cases like these.
-Your insurance company might help you pay bond to get out of jail.
-They might also assist you with finding a lawyer to represent you.
+With this coverage, your insurance company will help you pay a bond to get out of jail.
+They would also assist you in providing you a lawyer to represent you.
 While detainment might seem scary, don't panic.
 You generally will receive ample protection from your insurance.

 U.S. Repairs Options

 Most people want to use a repair service with which they are familiar.
 In America, your car insurer often will allow you to choose the mechanic to handle damage repairs.
 The same goes in Mexico.

 However, Mexican insurers usually realize that American drivers have special cases.
 They’ll often include an option on your coverage to have repairs made in the U.S. However, this will mean crossing an international border to get home and get repairs.

 Many Mexican insurers will, therefore, include the U.S. repair option.
 Rather than forcing you to have repairs made in Mexico, you can instead take your car to a mechanic you trust at home.
 The insurer will work with you and the mechanic to ensure everyone receives the appropriate settlement.

 To many American drivers, these added elements of protection often prove very beneficial.
 They exist because you might encounter unique challenges after a wreck or other problem in Mexico.
 Therefore, ask one of our agents at 800-222-0158 to include these types of protection on your policy.